 Check-in with your customers.
 Ask your clients what they like and dislike about your business.
 See if there is anything you could offer which would make their experience with your company better.
 Not only is this a good tip for relationship building with your clients, but it’s also a way to tap into growth opportunities that you may be missing.

 Customer feedback can help identify complementary products or services which would be of value to your existing market.
 Selling additional products to an existing customer costs on average 70% less than acquiring a new customer.
-By uncovering potential pain point or emerging needs within your niche and growing your offering to solve them, you’ll not only increase your customer satisfaction but will also increase your market share.
+By uncovering potential pain points or emerging needs within your niche and growing your offering to solve them, not only will you increase your customer satisfaction but also increase your market share.

 CEO & Founder at Opportunity Network